ttsak/linux_disk_expand/README.md

 ## Usage

 AFTER reading the Caution paragraph and making sure that all is OK just "chmod +x expand.sh" and execute it as root user.

+A reboot is *not* required but is recommended

 ## References